kavonrtep/assembly_repeat_annotation_pipeline/README.md

 - The pipeline uses DANTE/DANTE_LTR to identify intact LTR retrotransposons.
+- DANTE_TIR is used to identify DNA transposons
+- DANTE_LINE is used to identify LINE elements.
 - TideCluster is employed to identify tandem repeats, with separate processes for default-length and short monomer repeats.
 - The pipeline then creates custom libraries of repeat sequences, including those from LTR